yisraelg3/phase-3-dynamic-orm-lab/README.md

 # Dynamic ORM Lab

-## Objectives
+## Learning Goals

-1. Construct an ORM superclass that can be used for multiple classes
+- Construct an ORM superclass that can be used for multiple classes
-2. Inherit the methods from the ORM class to the Student class
+- Inherit the methods from the ORM class to the Student class

 ## Dynamic ORMs & Inheritance